Tronde/aide/README.md

 ![aide](https://github.com/linux-system-roles/template/workflows/tox/badge.svg)

-An ansible role that installs and configures the [Advanced Intrusion Detectio Environment (AIDE)](https://aide.github.io).
+This is an ansible role that installs and configures the [Advanced Intrusion Detection Environment (AIDE)](https://aide.github.io).
 For Day 2 tasks it can run integrity checks and update the AIDE database.

 _Notice:_ This is a very early stage of a work in progress.
 Please use with extreme caution as it might break your system.